lucamazzza/hl/README.md

 > TODO Readme

 > [!WARNING]
-> This project is paused due to the high price or RAM
+> This project is paused due to the high price or RAM & to me moving in the next months

 - [x] GPU
 - [x] CPU